 In recent decades, imported Japanese cars have become increasingly popular in the United States.
-Their reputation for reliability and fuel efficiency, combined with some unique and advanced models unavailable domestically, draw many American car buyers to the used Japanese import market each year.
+Their reputation for reliability and fuel efficiency, combined with some unique and advanced models unavailable domestically, draw many American buyers to the used import market each year.

-Popular Japanese Cars
+Popular Japanese Autos

-Additionally, specific models that aren't sold new in the US but can be imported, opening up more options for collectors and fans of niche Japanese brands.
+Additionally, specific models that aren't sold new in the US but can be imported, opening up more options for collectors and fans of niche brands.

 While Japanese cars tend to perform well mechanically, importing one does present some risks that buyers must be aware of.